Bumblebee-3/KeyMistry/README.md

   <img src="assets/image.png" alt="LearnPiano screenshot" width="820" />
 </p>

 A modern, browser-based MIDI piano trainer built with Tailwind CSS, Tone.js, and the Web MIDI API.
-Load any MIDI file, visualize falling notes with a glossy piano roll, connect your MIDI keyboard for interactive practice, and track your progress.
+Load any MIDI file, visualize falling notes with piano roll, connect your MIDI keyboard for interactive practice, and track your progress.

 ---